 It may be that your sales process has been consistent for years, making your salespeople ignorant to discomfort.
 Chances are that they would not be open to change, especially if they believe in the current sales process.

 To combat such friction, you should sell the need to change before pitching the solution.
 This would mean taking voluntary buy-ins into the strategy by sales leaders, executives, and key account managers by making them understand why the ‘change’ is necessary and guide them through any internal ambiguity or doubts.

 2. Identifying Key Areas That Warrant Change

 Do you have your current sales process officially mapped out and documented?
-By looking at and analyzing key reports and data sets, you can pinpoint gaps and identify areas of opportunities.
+By looking at and analyzing key reports and data sets, you can pinpoint gaps and identify areas of opportunity.

 This is a crucial step since such gaps might make it difficult for you to introduce new strategies to transform your sales process for the better.
 At the same time, it is also important to appreciate the nuance that the entire sales process may not be overhauled from the ground up.
 The change should ideally happen by identifying the barriers to success and overhauling the existing strategies that might require attention.